gvwilson/sensibleadventures/gleam/gleam.md

 rattling and squeaking, he was afraid to breathe in case Number One heard him.
 He suddenly realized that he had no idea what to do next.
 What if Number One *wouldn't* give him any light?
 How would he find his way home?
-What if---what if he fed Gleam to his snarly-dogs?
+What if---what if he fed Gleam to his clankers?

 Dark misgivings chased each other around inside Gleam's head as the wagon bumped down the mountain road.
 He was still trying to think of what to say first when Number One shouted, "Whoa!
 Whoa, you stupid creatures!"
 The wagon slowed, then stopped.
-The snarly-dogs fell to the ground, wheezing and drooling.
+The clankers fell to the ground, wheezing and drooling.

 Gleam slithered forward past the steel drums and peeked through the